IanCassTwo/rpicam-ascom-alpaca/README.txt

 This is a very early version that's hard coded for Raspberry Pi HQ camera.
 It support binning and gain controls.
-It's working in NINA but not in Sharpcap.
+It's working in NINA and PHD2, but not in Sharpcap.

 pip3 install falcon toml
 apt-get install python3-picamera2 python3-lxml python3-astropy python-rapidjson